jundalisay/sp/content/en/material/principles/part-4/chapter-03.md

 ## Intermolecular Forces

-These manifest as strong chemical bonds leading to specific chemical behavior.
+These are weak attractions such as hydrogen bonds that keep molecultes together.

 Sublayer | Name | Examples
 --- | --- | ---